 If you choose a table type, do mind that the maximum number of rows is ten, and the maximum number of columns is three.
 If there are more rows in the table, it displays the first ten rows sorted by the first metric.

 Then choose a metric for the widget in the drop-down.
 If necessary, you can add a filter to the metric.
-Once you hit ‘Save’, this widget adds to your dashboard.
+Once you hit Save, this widget will be added to your dashboard.

-You will get a screen of the kind when the creation of the widgets completes.
-If you want to edit the widgets, just click on them.
+You will get a screen of this kind when the creation of the widgets completes.
+If you want to edit the widgets, click on them.

-By default, Google Analytics shows data from All Sessions.
-This means that it will initially show you all traffic, regardless of the source.
-You can change this to only show data to your liking, whether it's new visitors, paid traffic, organic traffic, mobile traffic, and so on.
+By default, Google Universal Analytics shows data from All Sessions, i.e., it will initially show you all traffic, regardless of the source.
+You can change this to only show data to your liking, whether it's new visitors, paid traffic, organic traffic, mobile traffic, etc.

-To change the layout of the widget, hit the ‘Customize Dashboard’ button.
+To change the widget's layout, hit the "Customize Dashboard" button.
 Your options will be as follows:

 Once a dashboard is set, you can schedule how often reports are sent to your inbox: daily, weekly, or monthly.
-Use the ‘Email’ button for the purpose.
+Use the Email button for this purpose.

-You just need to set up the frequency and type in your email address.
-Using advanced options, you can also limit the time during which you will get the reports — from one to 12 months.
+You need to set up the frequency and type in your email address.
+Using advanced options, you can also limit the duration to get the reports — from one to 12 months.